-One of the core goals of the NFRMPO is to reduce the number and severity of crashes on regional transportation facilities.
+One of the core goals of the NFRMPO is to reduce the number and severity of crashes on transportation facilities within the region.
 Safety is considered at all levels of the system, including roads, transit, bicycle and pedestrian facilities, and at-grade railroad crossings.
-The NFRMPO considers the reduction in crash rates, improvement of atgrade crossings, and safer bicycle and pedestrian facilities during the Call for Projects phase of the Transportation Improvement Program (TIP) when selecting projects.
+The NFRMPO considers the reduction in crash rates, improvement of at-grade crossings, and safer bicycle and pedestrian facilities during the Call for Projects phase of the TIP when selecting projects.